docker-credential-magic/docker-credential-magic/README.md

 - Windows: `%APPDATA%\magic\etc`

-`magic` has a useful subcommand, `init`, which will auto-create this directory and populate it with the default mappings files:
+`magic` has a useful subcommand, `init`, which will auto-create this directory and populate it with the default mappings files, as well as a catch-all Docker `config.json` file:

 ```
 $ docker-credential-magic init